odelevingne/takeaway/README.md

 Takeaway
 ===
 Create a Takeaway program that can create dishes, menus and orders.
-When the order is placed in irb, an SMS confirmation is sent to your phone.
+When the order is placed in irb, an SMS confirmation is sent to your phone

 Objectives of exercise
 ----